Browse courses to find something that interests you.

 Apply a model of learning design to a learning gap scenario in order to produce an initial learning design strategy that meets specific learning outcomes (length: 1000 words)

 Assessment Task 2

-Participants must complete all assessments and achieve at least 50% of the course’s total marks.
+In order to pass the microcredential, participants must complete all assessments and achieve at least 50% of the course’s total marks.

 There are no required texts for this course.
 Recommended readings will be made available to participants online.

 To complete this online course, participants will need access to a computer or device with a reliable internet connection and Zoom for online classes.

 A discount of 10% is available to UTS Alumni or UTS Staff enrolling in this microcredential.
 If you’re eligible for this discount, please ensure you have provided your UTS Student or Staff ID number in your UTS Open Profile (under ‘A bit about you’).

 When signing up for the session, use the relevant voucher code to apply the discount to your cart:

 Please note, only one discount can be applied per person per course.